Kris Carr

 • Stevia

 While soy sauce is technically vegan, it’s chock-full of sodium and I steer clear of it when I can.
-My favorite soy sauce substitutes include low sodium tamari or coconut aminos for dressings and stir fries.
-Here are some other condiments that are plant-based foods:
+My favorite soy sauce substitutes include low-sodium tamari or coconut aminos for dressings and stir-fries.
+Here are some other condiments you could add to your shopping list:

 • Hummus